-Our Cutting Edge FacilitiesThe EMS program at Pueblo Community College has up to date equipment and facilities.
-This includes a simulator lab with high tech manikins for real to life simulations in baby delivery and care, patient assessment and treatment.
-There is also an ambulance simulator for practice in packaging, moving and caring for patients in an ambulance environment.
+Our program has the most up-to-date equipment and facilities.
+This includes a simulator lab with high-tech manikins for real-life simulations in baby delivery and care, patient assessment and treatment.
+We also have an ambulance simulator for practice in packaging, moving and caring for patients in an ambulance environment.